The Discipline of Market Leaders: Allegations

 The New York Times initially stated they were aware of the bulk book sales, and that they were confident the bulk sales had not increased the books position on the best-seller list.
 After reviewing the article in Bloomberg Businessweek, however, the editor of The New York Times book review section stated it was possible that the result had been manipulated, but that the process "would be so expensive that [they'd] have to have another reason for doing it beyond simply boosting book sales.

 It is alleged the authors spent money on their own book in order to gain the benefits that are common from making The New York Times Best Seller list, such as speaking engagements and consulting opportunities, as well as further book sales, as chart success often begets more chart success.
 Treacy was said to be giving around 80 speeches a year, increasing his speaking fee from $25,000 to $30,000 after featuring on the best-seller list.
 While it is uncertain if the practice is illegal, the tactic has been described by publishers and booksellers as highly unethical.
 Following the incident The New York Times improved their methods for filtering bulk sales from affecting the list and made a better effort to hide the names of stores that were reporting for them.

+Impact

+The success of the book — despite its controversies due to manipulated sales numbers — led to over 2,200 citations according to Google Scholar (July 16th, 2025), and various published academic investigations and applications of the concept in industry such as: